 When designing your floor plan, you need to ensure that your aisles are not so narrow that when shopping, your customers have to squeeze through to avoid bumping into each other.
 A best practice would be to ensure that you can fit two trolleys next to each other in an aisle and still have space for someone to walk past without fuss.

 If you’re unsure about the space between your gondolas on your floor plan, there is no harm in walking your store.
-In fact, it’s always a good idea to do this: experience your store as a customer.
+It’s always a good idea to do this: experience your store as a customer.

 In doing that, you’ll soon know if you’ve designed a floor plan that pleases your customers.
 Better yet, you’ll see what other aspects you need to improve in-store.